How to Keep Your Dog from Eating Too Fast

 When it comes to dog eating and digestion, it’s not a race, it’s best to pace!
 Is your dog a rapid-fire gulper when they eat?
 Do they avoid chewing?
 Is all their food gone in mere seconds?
 Do you find yourself thinking, "Why does my dog eat so fast?"
 If so, it is definitely healthier for your hound to find a way to slow down.

-Dangers of speed eating
+Dangers of Speed Eating

 Dogs who guzzle and inhale meals may choke, gag, vomit, or even bloat!
-When a dog swallows too much air with his food due to the fast-paced ingestion, the excessive air can increase the chances of bloating.
+When a dog swallows too much air with their food due to fast-paced ingestion, the excessive air can increase the chances of bloating.
 Bloat occurs when the stomach or intestines expand and potentially twist.
 This is very painful and life threatening – contact your veterinarian immediately if you suspect bloat.